amida-tech/amida-auth-microservice/README.md

 ##### `AUTH_SERVICE_PG_DB`

 Postgres database name.
-- Setting to `amida_auth_microservice` is recommended because 3rd parties could be running Amida services using their Postgres instances--which is why the name begins with `amida_`.

 ##### `AUTH_SERVICE_PG_USER`

 Postgres user that will perform operations on behalf of this microservice.
 Therefore, this user must have permissions to modify the database specified by `AUTH_SERVICE_PG_DB`.
-- Setting to `amida_auth_microservice` is recommended because 3rd parties could be running Amida services using their Postgres instances--which is why the name begins with `amida_`.

 ##### `AUTH_SERVICE_PG_PASSWORD`